boazbk/tcs/lec_09_godel.md

 Our idea will be to use an extremely general notion of proof.
 A _proof_ will be simply a piece of text- a finite string- such that:

-1. Given a statement $x$ and a proof $w$ (both of which can be encoded as strings) we can verify that $w$ is a valid proof for $x$.
+1. _(effectiveness)_ Given a statement $x$ and a proof $w$ (both of which can be encoded as strings) we can verify that $w$ is a valid proof for $x$.
 (For example, by going line by line and checking that each line does indeed follow from the preceding ones using one of the allowed inference rules.)

-2. If there is a valid proof $w$ for $x$ then $x$ is true.
+2. _(soundness)_ If there is a valid proof $w$ for $x$ then $x$ is true.

 Those seem like rather minimal requirements that one would want from every proof system.
+Requirement 2 (soundndess) is the very definition of a proof system: you shouldn't be able to prove things that are not true.
+Requirement 1 is also essential.
+If it there is no set of rules (i.e., an algorithm) to check that a proof is valid then in what sense is it a proof system?
+We could replace it with the system where the "proof" for a statement $x$ would simply be "trust me: it's true".

 Let us give a formal definition for this notion, specializing for the case of Diophantine equations:

 > # {.definition title="Proof systems for diophantine equations" #proofdef}